The True History of “The Rule of Thirds”

 Recap

-5. Pop-author Carleton Wallace likely popularized the “modern” erroneous version of the rule of thirds in his books, and in 1963 conflated it with the Golden Mean — the first significant author to do so.
+Pop-author Carleton Wallace popularized the erroneous version of the rule of thirds that had been floating around quietly.
+In 1963 he conflated it with the Golden Mean — the first significant author to do so.

 Conclusions